 The larger theme is that such differences form a biological basis for the conflict we see so much of in human societies.
 The even larger theme is that multiculturalism is doomed to failure because of immutable human nature.
 If you have a science background this will probably not be news to you.
 “Well duh” you might say, although probably not out loud.
 It’s Biology 101.

-But it’s not exactly the sort of thing you shout from the rooftops either, because it’s a sensitive, politically loaded topic, and will land you in hot water in a hurry if you mishandle it.
-And frankly, not very uplifting either.
-Only someone who was a hopeless cynic, socially tone deaf, or a complete twit would ever dwell on it.
+But it’s not exactly the sort of thing you shout from the rooftops either, because it’s a sensitive, politically loaded topic that will land you in hot water in a hurry if you mishandle it.
+Frankly, it’s also rather depressing.
+Only someone who was a hopeless cynic, socially tone deaf, or a complete twit would ever choose to dwell on it.
 But because HBD runs exactly counter to the beliefs of the politically correct classes, Unz has to make a giant deal out of it.
 If Unz has one defining principle, it is to regard political correctness as a mortal enemy.

 Another favorite topic is immigration.
 In a word, they’re agin it.
 Now lots of intelligent persons of moderate temperament agree in principle.
 They have concluded that our nation’s immigration policy is a disaster, and worry that we are headed for Babel or worse if we don’t get a handle on this thing pretty soon.
 Humanely, of course.
 But that’s not enough for Unz.
 They aren’t just anti-immigration; they are anti-immigrant.
 It’s personal.
 So you have an endless parade of stories about disruptive or clueless or predatory alien immigrant hordes, all coming for our wimmenfolk.
 Bloody savages!